rkya/SBUnix/README.md

   * Able to run my own sbush

     I wasn't able to switch to ring 3 to load binary.
 The code exists but has some bugs in it.
+Therefore the SBUnix currently runs fine in ring 0.

 # Running The OS